xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ## 1 Critical Computing in the Humanities

-It is our firm belief that teaching computational principles in the humanities must be grounded in the practices of humanities research and answer to the values held by that academic community.
-Inspired by a number of initiatives advancing a similar philosophy, we refer to this approach as "critical computing."[^ln-first] The following eight principles connect key ideas in computation with values intrinsic to humanistic inquiry:
+Computational methodologies can complement the rich history of research in the humanities.
+But to take hold, quantitative approaches to the study of culture must be adapted to more closely align to extant ideals and practices.
+Inspired by a number of initiatives advancing a similar philosophy, we refer to this approach as "critical computing."[^ln-first] The following seven propositions will connect technological preferences with values intrinsic to humanistic

-1. Target daily computation
+inquiry:

-2. Use few, free, small, simple, universal, and powerful tools that you can hack and understand
+1. Target daily computation.

-3. Privilege human legibility
+2. Use few, free, small, universal, and powerful tools that you can alter and understand.

-4. Store data in human-readable text streams
+3. Privilege simplicity and human legibility over complexity and machine efficiency.

-5. Divide big problems into small, modular components (algorithmic thinking)
+4. The What? and the Why? should come before the How?
+Research objectives determine the appropriate tools and methodologies.

-6. If you have to do something more than ~~once~~ a hundred times, automate
+5. Invest in sustainable technologies that benefit the community.

-7. Do it right---*the first time*
+6. Divide big problems into small, modular components.

-8. Bootstrapping and time well spent
+7. Automate mundane tasks.

 [^ln-first]: We are not the first nor the only instructors to think about digital pedagogy this way, nor are we the only ones to be offering a course